 When you first adopt a kitten, you will need to help them gently settle in to their new home.
 A change of environment is always, so it will often take a few weeks for them to feel relaxed in their new abode.
 There’s nothing like the thrill of knowing that you are going for to bring a new cat baby home.
 You’re looking forward to spending lots of quality time with your kittens and want to get her off to the right start.
-Here are some things you’ll need before kitten adaption;
+This post is all about 10 kitten adoption essentials.

 Preparing for Adoption

 Whether or not you intend to put your kittens up for adoption or keep them, you want to socialize the newborns.
 The Nest suggests gently handling your kittens one at a time starting once they’ve reached their first week of age, letting mama kitty sniff you first if she’s present.
 Baby kittens love to nip and paw at their humans, but once a kitten is grown this behavior could be problematic.
 Socializing a kitten allows her to be comfortable and secure during interactions with people and other animals, which in turn prepares her to adapt to a new environment when she is adopted.
 Kittens that don’t mind being handled will also have an easier time with necessities like toothbrushing, vet visits and meeting new people.

 It’s difficult to imagine anything cuter than a pile of tiny newborn kittens.
 These fragile yet active little creatures depend upon you, their pet parent, for everything, and investing in the care and well-being of a baby cat will warm your heart.